DQNEO/babygo/README.md

 It is composed of only 3 files.

 * main.go - the main compiler
-* runtime.go - runtime and standard library
+* runtime.go - runtime
 * runtime.s - low level of runtime
+* extlib/mylib/mylib.go - standard library

 # Design